jdiekhoff/weatherbuddy/README.md

 # Weather Buddy

 Weather Buddy is a reference application for using the [OpenWeatherMap API](https://openweathermap.org/api) to display the current weather for a given location.
+A working version can be found at [https://weatherbuddy.azurewebsites.net](https://weatherbuddy.azurewebsites.net).

 ![Dashboard](docs/img/dashboard.png)